 The reasons for the bill indicate that the shortcomings in the old regulation create a need for its refinement.
 Therefore, the majority of the amendments establish procedures for the exercise of specific powers of public authorities or the rights of private entities.
 Giving instructions for eliminating irregularities has been introduced in more and more proceedings.
 The activity of the commissions conducting the tender and competition procedures is described in detail.

-The detailed wording of the procedural rules increases the administrative weight, but also removes a number of ambiguities that have arisen due to gaps in the old system.
+The detailed wording of the procedural rules increases the administrative burden, but also removes a number of ambiguities that have arisen due to gaps in the old system.
 Thus, the amendments prevent disputes regarding the application of the Concessions Act by analogy or of provisions of the Administrative Procedure Code, as a more general law.

 It is possible for associations of individuals and legal entities to participate in proceedings under the Underground Natural Resources Act and to acquire rights under permits / concessions.
 The same is already possible for state enterprises under Art.
 62, para.
 3 of the Bulgarian Commercial Act.
 The hypothesis in which the participant. who won a competition or tender, is not a trader, is settled.
 The regulation of financial collaterals has been changed.